 Real estate indicators from HFF Houston's Associate Director of Research Justin Boyar.

-Justin Boyar is an associate director of Research for HFF’s Houston office.
-He has more than 10 years of real estate industry experience and is focused on executing in-depth research and analysis of economic, property and capital markets trends.
+\Justin Boyar is an Associate Director of Research for HFF’s Houston office.
+He has more than eight years of real estate industry experience and is focused on executing in-depth research and analysis of economic, property and capital markets trends.
 Mr. Boyar is also responsible for providing extensive market reports, client presentations and deal-specific analysis for the debt placement and investment sales groups.

 Mr. Boyar joined HFF in June 2015.
 Prior to joining the firm, he was a Senior Business Analyst with a global professional services and investment management company specializing in real estate and also served as a Consultant for Greater Latin America in Panama City, Panama.
 He began his career in commercial real estate as a Development Associate in New Orleans, Louisiana.

 Thank you to the Urban Land Institute's Information Center for providing a literature scan.